Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

 4. Sports activities and events

-Recently, a trail running event has attracted mountain running enthusiasts.
-The 2024 edition will offer 3 routes between 11 and 32 km, with spectacular panoramas at every turn.
-The trail crosses steep paths, overlooking the cirque and offering total immersion in nature.
+Recently, a trail event attracts mountain running enthusiasts.
+The 2024 edition will offer 3 courses between 11 and 32 km, with spectacular panoramas at every turn.
+The trail crosses steep paths, overlooking the cirque and offering full immersion in nature.

 4.2 Other outdoor activities

-- Paragliding, for a 360° view of the cirque from the air.
-Note, overflight of the cirque is prohibited.
+• Paragliding, for a 360° view of the cirque from the air.
+Warning, flying over the cirque is prohibited.

 5. Preparing your visit